pamelamarantos/Data-and-Code-A2-/README.md

 3. log in
 4. click projects
 5. click import project
-5. Upload the jdon. file you downloaded from github
+5. Upload the json. file you downloaded from github
 6. tunepad will then create the project
 7. you can now run the project